ckirste/MULTImidiSOUNDFONTplayer/README.md

 with MULTImidiSOUNDFONTplayer you can mix diverent instruments from a sf2-file (or diverse in future)  for each midi-controller you plug on your smartphone (os android) via usb-otg, so you can build your own orchestra for each midi-controller.

+Attention: code is not updated.